Why extract audio

 Privacy and permission

-SoundSlicr's MVP is designed around local browser processing, no accounts, no billing, no cloud project storage, and no intentional backend upload for the media file.
+SoundSlicr's current version is designed around local browser processing, no accounts, no billing, no cloud project storage, and no intentional backend upload for the media file.
 That can be useful for private recordings, but it does not remove your responsibility to handle the source appropriately.

 Only extract audio from videos you own, created, licensed, or have permission to use.
 Do not use extraction to bypass copyright or platform rules.